PasaOpasen/OptimizationTestFunctions/README.md

 * `save_as` : **str/None**, optional;
         file path to save image (None if not needed).
 The default is None.
 * `cmap` : **str**, optional;
         color map of plot.
-The default is 'twilight'.
+The default is `'twilight'`.
+See another cmaps examples [here](https://github.com/PasaOpasen/Wave-animation-from-svd#heatmaps)
 * `plot_surface` : **boolean**, optional;
         plot 3D surface.
 The default is True.
 * `plot_heatmap` : **boolean**, optional;